the-metabolic-disassembler/metadisassembler/README.md

 # The Metabolic Disassembler

-The Metabolic Disassembler is a Python package to automatically predict a combination of biosynthetic building blocks in a metabolic compound.
-This software would help to reveal the basic metabolites constructing the target product.
+The Metabolic Disassembler is a Python package to automatically predict a combination of biosynthetic units in a natural product.
+This software would help to reveal the starting materials of the target natural product.

 ## Installation